symfony/symfony-docs/security/voters.rst

 is older than 18.

 To handle these cases, the access decision manager uses an access decision strategy.
 You can configure this to suit your needs.
-There are four strategies available:
+The following strategies are available:

 ``affirmative`` (default)
     This grants access as soon as there is *one* voter granting access;